poetmountain/PMTween/README.md

 Here's another basic example.
 Notice that this time we've passed an options bitmask into the options parameter which will make it tween in reverse back to the starting value (after hitting the endingValue), and also repeat its tween for multiple cycles.
 In this case, it would repeat the total tween operation (forwards and back).

 We've also defined a completeBlock, which will be called when the tween has completed all repeat cycles.
-Notice that the block's parameter specifies "NSObject<PMTweening>", and not PMTweenUnit.
-It denotes that this could be any object that conforms to the PMTweening protocol, and PMTweenUnit (like all PMTween tweening classes) does adopt it.
+Notice that the block's parameter specifies `NSObject<PMTweening>`, and not PMTweenUnit.
+It denotes that this could be any object that conforms to the PMTweening protocol.
 If you want to access specific properties from your tweening class that are not specified by the PMTweening protocol, you will need to cast the 'tween' object to your specific class type first.

 ```objc
 PMTweenUnit *tween = [[PMTweenUnit alloc] initWithProperty:@(0) startingValue:0 endingValue:100 duration:1.0 options:PMTweenOptionRepeat|PMTweenOptionReverse easingBlock:nil];